-Benjamin M. Greenberg, M.D., M.H.S., is an associate professor and the Cain Denius Scholar in Mobility Disorders in the Department of Neurology and Neurotherapeutics and the Department of Pediatrics at UT Southwestern Medical Center.
+Benjamin M. Greenberg, M.D., M.H.S., is a professor and the Cain Denius Scholar in Mobility Disorders in the Department of Neurology and Neurotherapeutics and the Department of Pediatrics at UT Southwestern Medical Center.

 He received a Master of Health Sciences degree from the Johns Hopkins School of Public Health.
 From there, he earned his medical degree at Baylor College of Medicine and went on to complete an internship in internal medicine at Rush-St. Luke's-Presbyterian Hospital in Chicago.
 He completed a residency in neurology and served as a chief resident at Johns Hopkins Hospital in Baltimore.